We're proud of our history

 Our professional development project, FDA Learn, was launched in 2008 to help members meet their professional and personal development targets.
 The project works closely with employers, universities and external partners, and aims to provide the very best opportunities for members working in public service.

-The first national strike in our history took place on 30 November 2011, when FDA members across the UK voted to walk out over changes to public sector pensions.
+Members voted for national strike action on 30 November 2011, walking out over changes to public sector pensions.

 Jonathan Baume retired from the FDA in autumn 2012, and former FDA Deputy General Secretary Dave Penman was elected unopposed to succeed him.
 Penman took up office in July 2012, and was elected to the TUC General Council in September 2012.
 He was re-elected as General Secretary in 2016, beginning a second, five-year term.